Orange Collective

 What we're watching

-• Expansion beyond docs — does the same monitoring substrate get used to write changelogs, sales engineering snippets, and support macros?
+• Expansion beyond docs — does the same monitoring layer get used to write changelogs, sales engineering snippets, and support macros?

 • Net-new ARR from Fortune 500 motion vs. YC startup motion — which segment scales pricing faster?